ajoalenjeen/MEDICARE-DRUG-ANALYSIS/README.md

 To measure how concentrated Medicare’s drug spending is across manufacturers, I calculated the Herfindahl–Hirschman Index (HHI).
 Across 2019–2023, HHI remained low (200–300), indicating a highly competitive market with many manufacturers.
 However, HHI rose consistently over time, showing increasing concentration, driven by high-cost drugs from a smaller set of major manufacturers.

+## Conclusion

+Between 2019 and 2023, Medicare drug spending rose sharply, driven primarily by higher prices for branded and specialty drugs rather than increased utilization.
+Brand products consistently accounted for over 90% of total spending, and price-per-dose, per-claim, and per-beneficiary all climbed until 2022 before stabilizing slightly in 2023.
+Outlier drugs—mainly insulins, oncology injectables, and anti-infectives—became increasingly common and contributed heavily to spending volatility.
+Although manufacturer market concentration (HHI) remains low, it has increased steadily, reflecting growing dominance of a few large firms in high-cost therapies.
+Overall, rising prices, not volume, are the dominant force behind Medicare’s escalating drug expenditures.